RudiCamilleri/mita/README.md

 3. Install Visual Studio Code, and download the Solidity plugin.

-4. Install Git and run the following command to obtain the latest development files:
+4. Install Git and run the following command to obtain the development files:

         git clone https://github.com/mathusummut/tender.git

+	Any time you need to update the files, launch command prompt in the project directory and write `git pull`.

 5. Open the main folder in Visual Studio Code